Open and Shared AI Solutions for the Good of All

 OpenForAll.ai

-What Is A Tool Record?
+What is a Tool Record?

-A tool record is a practical account of how an AI-based solution was deployed in the real world.
-It is not a marketing page or a technical specification.
+A Tool Record is a practical, field-informed account of how an AI-enabled solution was actually used in the real world.

-• what problem the tool addressed
+• What problem was the tool intended to address?

-• what assumptions shaped it
+• What assumptions shaped the deployment?

 Why Tool Records Matter